intelequia/VirtualLabs/README.md

    * Select the size and how many Session Host with GPU VM will be deployed.
    * Select the size and how many Session Host with CPU VM will be deployed.
 2. Now wait for the green check in the notifications hub.
 It will take nearly **2 hours** for completes the resources deployment.
+3. Export and copy self-signed certificates to client computers A self-signed certificate have been used for the deployment.
+This certificate will need to be installed on the local client machines.
+See how do it following the steps described in this guide.
-3. Configure Session Collection
+4. Configure Session Collection
    * Set Domain Users as user group
    * [Publish your first remoteApp ](./Documentation/RemoteDesktopRemoteApp.md)
-4. Connect to the deployment through RD Web Access and RD Gateway
+5. Connect to the deployment through RD Web Access and RD Gateway
     * Enter the DNS name for the deployment in your browser https:// **{your-dns-label-prefix}** . **{location-of-resource-group}** .cloudapp.azure.com/RDWeb

-5. It would be interesting to extend your deployment with a [Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) cluster](./Documentation/S2DFileServer.md)
+6. It would be interesting to extend your deployment with a [Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) cluster](./Documentation/S2DFileServer.md)

 ## License